hypermine-bc/training-resources/README.md

 - Types of Consensus
     - Proof of Work
     - Proof of stake
-- How does blockchain work under the hood?
 - Data structure of Transaction
 - Data structure of Blocks
 - Review of blockchain

-### CHAPTER 05 : AEternity Blockchain Concepts  (2 hrs)

-- A quick overview
-- BitCoin Vs Aeternity
-- What use cases Aeternity can be fit in
-- Accounts in Aeternity
-- Aen, Gas, AEVM concepts
-- Aeternity wallet

-**LAB2**
-- Get familiar with Aeternity repository, documentations, forum etc.
-- Getting familiar with Aeternity Laboratory and send transaction on testnet

-### CHAPTER 06 : Smart Contract development using Sophia (2 hrs)

-- Introduction to smart contracts.
-- Sophia - language to build smart contract
-  - Overview
-  - Basic data types and conversions
-  - Data location
-  - Arrays
-  - Loops
-  - State
-  - First Class Objects
-- Simple contract creation and deployment
-- Calling one smart contract from another
-- Understanding concept of Gas
-- Reducing gas fee in smart contract

 **LAB3**
+- Play with blockchain transactions on AE-Lab
+    - Build Tranasaction
+    - Sign Transaction
+    - Decode Transaction
+    - Spend Transaction

+### CHAPTER 05 : Smart Contract (2 hrs)

+- What are smart contracts?
+- How smart contracts are different than normal code?
+- Use cases
+- Example of smart contract.

+**LAB3**
 - Writing simple smart contact of To-DoList
-- Trying out Sophia smart contract on browser
+- Play with smart contract editor on AE-Lab

-### CHAPTER 07 : Setting up Aeternity Private Network (2 hrs)

-- Introduction to Docker
-- Setting up AEProject
-- Hands on AE Private Network Setup
-- Deploying To-DoList contract on AE private network
-- Writing test cases for smart contracts

-**LAB4**
-- Installing Docker and setting up AE private network
-- Setting up AEProject

-### CHAPTER 08 : Advanced concepts of Blockchain  (2 hrs)
+### CHAPTER 06 : Advanced concepts of Blockchain  (2 hrs)

 - Governance
 - Naming System